ypossem/stellaris-to-json/README.md

 **WARNING** This has not been updated since August 2018.
 Likely doesn't work with the current Stellaris versions.
 Also, sadly, the git history was lost.

-**WARNING EXTRA WARNING!** This JS uses some old utility code of mine ('@sembiance/xuti;') that may have changed over the years and may no longer be compatible with this code.
-Shouldn't be hard to refactor the code to workaround it.
+**WARNING EXTRA WARNING!** This JS also uses some old utility code of mine ('@sembiance/xuti;') that is no longer available publically I don't think.
+So you'll have to refactor the code and get rid of that.
+Shouldn't be too hard.

 Converts game data from [Stellaris](https://store.steampowered.com/app/281990/Stellaris/) into JSON format.